 In addition to garlic, adding a combination of both dried and fresh herbs to your Cherry Tomato Sauce will boost nutrition just as much as flavor.

+Did you know herbs are an amazing source of phytonutrients?
 More Phytonutrients = More Antioxidants

 Herbs are an incredible source of antioxidants.
 Adding more phytonutrients to you diet will help reduce inflammation, slow aging and protect against a number of different diseases.

 For what it is worth, when it comes to cooking with herbs, I always keep a pot of fresh ones right on my kitchen counter.
 Not only do the herbs serve as great décor, but having them visible makes it so much easier for me to remember to add them to recipes.

 My Favorite Ways to Use Cherry Tomato Sauce